< /> < />

 Age

-When women approach and go through menopause, their estrogen levels drop fairly significantly.
+Most women store fat around their hips and thighs, however, the distribution of body fat changes as they age.
+When women approach and go through menopause, their oestrogen levels drop fairly significantly.
 As a result, they often start storing weight around their mid-section.

 Genetics